mohaminemed/ABC-DFL/README.md

 # ABC-DFL

-Welcome to the **ABC-DFL** project — a clustered, decentralized, and resilient framework for federated learning in dynamic environments.
+Welcome to the **ABC-DFL** project — a clustered, decentralized, and resilient framework for federated learning in connected EVs.
 This repository includes:

 - ✅ Implementation of the **FLECA** filtering and aggregation protocol
 - ✅ Smart contracts for trust and coordination